wasmCloud/wasmcloud.com/docs/developer/providers/publish.md

         image: your.registry.io/messaging-nats:0.0.1
 ```

-See the Wadm section for complete instructions on [defining an application in a Wadm manifest](/docs/ecosystem/wadm/model).
+See the wasmCloud Application Deployment Manager (`wadm`) section for complete instructions on [defining an application in a manifest](/docs/ecosystem/wadm/model).